 Rula as another option: Rula combines therapy and psychiatry across a large network of 21,000+ providers, accepting most major insurance plans and offering virtual and in-person care with clear upfront costs for many patients.

-This guide breaks down the key differences between these two platforms, covering their costs, insurance options, services, and communication models.
+In this guide, we'll break down the key differences between these two platforms, covering their costs, insurance options, services, and communication models.
 Understanding these details can help you choose the platform that actually fits your life and needs.

-You could also consider Rula when exploring mental healthcare options.
+You could also consider Rula when exploring mental health care options.
 Rula works with a nationwide network of over 21,000 licensed providers, accepts most major insurance plans, and offers both therapy and psychiatry through virtual and in-person appointments.
 With insurance, many patients pay around $15 per session.

-Amwell vs. Talkspace: Key differences at a glance
+Amwell vs. Talkspace: Differences at a glance

 Average cost per session: